Quick Answer

 The framework is designed to ensure that only reputable applicants, capable of demonstrating a legitimate source of funds, qualify for citizenship.

-To apply, the main applicant must:
+To apply, the main applicant must meet the following criteria:

 Applicants must submit fingerprints and financial documentation during the initial review stage.